 We all know the old, kinky adage that "size matters" but for the Ripster caster board, it actually doesn't.
 In fact, smaller is actually better in this case.

-If you’re looking for something that stands-out in a sea of caster boards, the Razor RipStik Bright Caster Board might be a perfect fit for you.
-This RipStik version comes in vibrant and contrasting color combinations which you can choose from: orange and teal, red and blue, pink and black and blue black.
+If you’re looking for something that stands-out in a sea of caster boards, the Razor RipStik Bright Caster Board might be a good fit for you.
+This RipStik version comes in vibrant and contrasting color combinations which you can choose from.
 However, apart from the color innovation, there isn’t really a difference with the original RipStik.

 Like the original RipStik, it has a 360-degree caster truck and high-grade urethane wheels which allows you to carve on land like you’re snowboarding and surfing the waves of Hawaii.
 It still has the slip resistant concave platforms.
 It weighs about 6.4 lbs and has a 220 pound maximum rider capacity.
 Like the other RipStik caster boards, it’s just as enjoyable to twist and wiggle to, with a little bit of an upgrade to your coolness level while you’re riding it.

 Another caster board design from the RipStik series of caster boards, the RipStik G is built to be a great caster board for griding in rails and anywhere else where you can do the trick.
 It's specially designed with a spinning aluminum G-tube which basically allows you to perform grinding tricks with ease.